Loren Gray

 Loren Gray Beech (born April 19, 2002) is an American social media personality, singer, and songwriter.
 Gray rose to prominence in 2015 on the video sharing app, Musical.ly.
-In 2018, she released her debut single "My Story" under Virgin Records, whom she was signed to until February 2021, when she became an independent artist.
+In 2018, she released her debut single "My Story" under Virgin Records, with whom she was signed until February 2021, when she became an independent artist.
 Forbes reported she earned $2.4 million in 2019, making her the fourth highest-earning TikTok star.
 In 2020, Billboard ranked her among TikTok's top 10 music influencers with over 50 million followers.

 Career

 Social media

 Loren Gray joined musical.ly (now known as TikTok) in 2015.
 After gaining a large following on musical.ly in the 8th grade, she began to get bullied at school.
 She eventually moved to Los Angeles, California and grew her other social media platforms.
 As of September 2022, she has more than 54.6 million TikTok followers, 23.4 million Instagram followers, 3.86 million YouTube subscribers, and over 1.5 million Twitter followers.
 On her backup Instagram, she has over 4.7 million followers.
 Gray is the seventeenth most-followed individual on TikTok and had been the most-followed TikTok individual from March 31, 2019 to March 25, 2020.